leafac/yocto-cfa/dissertation/yocto-cfa.md

 ### Generator

-We modify the generator from § \ref{Step 0: Generator} to support closures.
+We modify the generator from [](#generator) to support closures.
 For example, the following is the representation of the closure from § \ref{A Function Call}:

 \begin{center}
 `` math`\langle `` js` (z => x) ``, [ `` js `x `\mapsto \langle` js`(y => y)`, [] \rangle] \rangle`